mikaelbr/bacon-love/exercises/02_wrapping_values_as_reactive_datatypes/problem.md

 Inputs are given in the following order:

 1. `promise` - A promise that should be wrapped to as a reactive datatype
-2. `eventTarget` - an event emitter object that emits data on a `data` channel.
+2. `eventTarget` - an EventTarget object that emits data on a `data` channel.
 3. `callback` - A callback which when called should give a value on an event stream

-In addition to these values, you should create an event source that emits all the values in an array.
+**In addition** to these values, you should create an event source that emits all the values in an array.
 The array should have 4 incremented values starting with `1`.
 (i.e. the sum of all values should be `10`).

 In this particular exercise the template used is different than in the rest of the exercises.
-Instead of returning one stream you should return an object literal of streams, with the keys as defined in the template below.
+Instead of returning only one stream you should return an object literal of streams, with the keys as defined in the template below.

 ## Template